Cisco-Talos/clamav-documentation/src/manual/libclamav.md

 - **CL_SCAN_HEURISTIC_ENCRYPTED_ARCHIVE**
     With this flag the library will mark encrypted archives as viruses (encrypted .zip, .7zip, .rar).
 - **CL_SCAN_HEURISTIC_ENCRYPTED_DOC**
-    With this flag the library will mark encrypted docuemnts as viruses (encrypted .pdf).
+    With this flag the library will mark encrypted documents as viruses (encrypted .pdf).
 - **CL_SCAN_HEURISTIC_BROKEN**
     libclamav will try to detect broken executables and mark them as Broken.Executable.
 - **CL_SCAN_HEURISTIC_EXCEEDS_MAX**
-    Alert when the scan of any file exceeds maximums such as max filesize, max scansize, max recursion level.
+    Alert when the scan of any file exceeds maximums such as max-filesize, max-scansize, max-recursion level.
 - **CL_SCAN_HEURISTIC_PHISHING_SSL_MISMATCH**
     Heuristic for phishing module: alert on SSL mismatches in URLs.
 - **CL_SCAN_HEURISTIC_PHISHING_CLOAK**